 Quizzes will usually be given on Mondays after non-exam weeks.
 They will consist of 5 - 10 questions, mostly multiple choice or short answer.
 They cover the assigned reading and especially the material discussed in class.
 You can only make up a quiz that was missed because of a valid conflict or emergency.
 Also, you can only make up the quiz before the answers are revealed (usually the next day).
 For this reason, I will drop your lowest quiz score.

-Exams will be given roughly every 3 weeks.
+Exams will be given roughly every 5 weeks (so that there are 2 plus a final).
 These will weigh most heavily towards your class grade.
-The final exam will be comprehensive, but will emphasize the last 3 weeks of material.
+The final exam will be comprehensive, but will emphasize the last 3-5 weeks of material.